 Why You need a Registered Gas Fitter

-It is absolutely essential for both your home and your health that any appliances or equipment connected to an LPG Gas source be fitted, maintained and repaired by a licensed gas fitter, such as those available from Ruttley Plumbing.
+It is essential for both your home that any appliances connected to an LPG Gas source be fitted, maintained and repaired by a licensed gas fitter.

-Gas fitting is no weekend DIY project.
-In New South Wales, licensed gas fitters are required to complete at least two years of combined industry experience, in addition to a number of additional specific and time-consuming tertiary qualifications relating to the safe handling of gas, as well as design, manufacture and installation.
+In New South Wales, licensed gas fitters are required to complete at least two years of combined industry experience, in addition to a number of tertiary qualifications relating to the safe handling of gas.

 What Counts as Gas Fitting Work?

-NSW adheres to the Gas Supply Act 1996 and includes any work completed on a gas installation connected (including those intended to be connected) to a compressed natural gas container.
+NSW adheres to the Gas Supply Act 1996 which includes any work completed on a gas installation connected to a compressed natural gas container.
 The Home Building Act of 1989 states that gas fitting work encompasses alteration or repair of a gas installation.

-Incorrect gas installation can cause more than a headache for your wallet after broken appliance repair costs.
-If a natural gas furnace or appliance isn’t installed correctly, it can cause a build up of carbon monoxide in the home or building.
-Carbon monoxide is an odourless, colourless gas that can lead to death and property damage.
+Incorrect gas installation can leave you out of pocket.
+If a natural gas furnace or appliance isn’t installed correctly, a build up of carbon monoxide can occur.
+Carbon monoxide is an odourless, colourless gas that can lead to death and property damage

-Even when not dealing with new or changing appliances, over time gas fittings and gas filters become loose, corroded, or can completely fail after years of use — this is typical in older homes and commercial factory environments.
+Over time gas fittings and gas filters become loose or corroded.
+This is especially true in older homes and commercial factory environments.
 Many older properties can have older gas systems still using legacy appliances that place strain on the fittings.

-Regardless of the size and cost of the work, or whether your gas use is residential, commercial or industrial, you need to contact an expert like Ruttley Plumbing when dealing with gas fitting.
+Regardless of the size and cost of the work, you need to contact an expert like Ruttley Plumbing when dealing with gas fitting.